 6. Change your perspective

 Children and adults see the world differently.
 Not because of the night but because kids are innocent and pure at heart.
-They world is not restricted by social norms and socially accepted behaviors that sometimes are the only obstacles of chasing our dreams were we are already grown ups.
+Their world is not restricted by social norms and socially accepted behaviors that sometimes are the only obstacles to chase our dreams where we are already grown-ups.

 7. Create a photo collage